cloudfoundry-attic/cf-abacus/lib/extensions/healthchecker/README.md

 abacus-healthchecker-plugin
 ===
-Abacus extension that checks the health of configred set of applications and generates a report.
+Abacus extension that checks the health of configured set of applications and generates a report.